allpix-squared/allpix-squared/doc/usermanual/05_models/04_trapping.md

 Squared, these effects are treated independently, i.e. defining the fluence for a propagation module will not affect any other process than trapping.

-Until now, no models for de-trapping of charge carriers have been implemented.
-In addition, for most modules, the parameters have been extracted under certain annealing conditions.
+have been extracted under certain annealing conditions.
 A dependency on annealing conditions has not been implemented here.
 Please refer to the corresponding reference publications for further details.